-Matt Carlin – Contributor/ Director of Strategy
+Matt Carlin – Co-Director Analytics

 Growing up, I always had an innate desire to be around baseball.
 Whether it was playing/training at the highest level possible, watching as a fan, or consuming all I could about the game’s history, statistics and intricacies, I prided myself on being a true student of the game.
 Matthew and I were first teammates at age 13, our first year with the Taconic Rangers showcase program, and I had met Jonathan down at a James Madison tournament where he taught me a slider minutes before my start (I used it to get out of a bases loaded jam that day).